-Area of Expertise: Spine, Core Stability, Pilates & Women's Health
+Area of Expertise: Spine & Pelvis, Pilates, Women's Health

 After graduating from The University of Otago, New Zealand in 2002, Virginia began her career in Musculoskeletal Private Practice in Wellington.
 Here she began teaching Mat and Swiss ball based classes and working alongside New Zealand Soccer as Physiotherapist for the Wellington Women’s team during National tournament fixtures.